nn4pde/SPINN/README.md

 # Sparse Physics-based and Interpretable Neural Networks

 This repository contains the code and manuscript for research done on Sparse Physics-based and Interpretable Neural Networks.
-The [preprint](https://arxiv.org/abs/2102.13037) of this work is available on arxiv.
+The [preprint](https://arxiv.org/abs/2102.13037) of this work is available on arXiv.

 ## Installation